 When planning your trip to Bali be sure to include a couple of days in Uluwatu as there is so much to see and do!
 Located just a short distance from the super busy Kuta and Seminyak, Uluwatu is a quieter area and easy to explore.

-14 Things to Do and See in Uluwatu, Bali
+14 Things to Do in Uluwatu, Bali

 All of these things can be seen in 2 days unless you want to spend time surfing or chilling at the beach.
 If that’s the case, then you would want to give yourself an extra day or two in this region of Bali to see all the best sights!